eva-barczykowska/rb_109/mutating_methods_object_passing.md

 Many mutating methods use `!` at the end of their names to signify this side-effect.
 There are some methods, however, that do not have this indicator, such as `Array#push` and `String#concat`.
 If you write any mutating methods in your own code, it's a good idea to include the `!` in their name.

+- [ ] TODO generate list of mutating methods that do not contain `!` and link here

 #### Indexed Assignment

 **Indexed assignment** is mutating even though it appears to resemble regular assignment operations, which are non-mutating.
 Indexed assignment occurs when a single element in a collection (such as a String, Array, or Hash) is re-assigned.
 Because the new object created in reassignment is only a copy of _a single element_, the reference for the collection as a whole remains the same.
 In this case, we consider the collection as a whole to have been mutated.